Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning

-We trained all the possible (meta-strategy solver, back-propagate-type) combinations.
-We consider self-posterior (SP) and rational planning (RP) methods described in Section~\ref{sec:final-policy} to extract a final decision agent, as the other approaches are either infeasible computationally or is subsumed by the current methods.
-That makes it 128 agents totally in principle.
-We train the neural networks for 3 days, and screen out those combination that cannot make it to the 3rd PSRO iteration (due to break of the MSS optimizer).
-We eventually have 112 different PSRO agents at hand, and we further train a DQN agent using self-play.
-So this makes it an agent pool with size 113.
+Due the experimental limitation, we can only select 5 of our agents to human experiments.
 For convenience from now on we label a PSRO agent as $(\textit{MSS}, \textit{BACKPROP\_TYPE}, \textit{FINAL\_TYPE})$ if it is trained under meta-strategy solver $\textit{MSS}$, its back-propagation type is $\textit{BACKPROP\_TYPE}$ and we use $\textit{FINAL\_TYPE}$ as its decision architecture.

-Due the experimental limitation, we can only select 5 of our agents to human experiments.
-We apply standard empirical game theoretic analysis~\citep{WellmanEGTA, jordan2007empirical} on our agent pool: we create a 113x113 symmetric empirical game by simulating head to head results between every pair of our agents.
+We apply standard empirical game theoretic analysis~\cite{wellman2025empirical} on our agent pool: we create a 113x113 symmetric empirical game by simulating head to head results between every pair of our agents.
 During each simulation we toss a coin to assign the roles (first-mover or second-mover in DoND) to our agents.
 Then we decide the selected agents based on this empirical game matrix.

 Specifically, we want to select: (1) the most competitive agents (2) the most collaborative agents and (3) the fairest agent in our pool in a principled way.
 Now we explain how we approach these criterions one by one.